Kawasaki stabbings

 The Kawasaki stabbings (川崎殺傷事件, Kawasaki Sasshō Jiken) occurred on the morning of 28 May 2019 in the Tama ward of Kawasaki City, Kanagawa Prefecture, Japan, four blocks west of Noborito Station.
 Two people were murdered, and 18 others were injured after being stabbed at a city bus stop by 51-year-old Ryuichi Iwasaki (岩崎隆一 Iwasaki Ryūichi).
 After carrying out the attack, Iwasaki committed suicide by stabbing himself in the neck.

 Incident

 Kawasaki city fire department said it received an emergency call at 7:44 a.m.
-JST, and responded to an incident in which a man attacked students waiting at a bus stop with yanagi ba, long and thin knives used in Japanese cuisine to prepare sashimi and nigiri sushi, in both hands.
+JST, and responded to an incident in which a man attacked students waiting at a bus stop with Yanagiba, long and thin knives used in Japanese cuisine to prepare sashimi and nigiri sushi, in both hands.
 The students targeted were identified by the NHK public broadcaster as all being girls.
 A bus driver who witnessed the attack claimed that they saw the man holding two knives and he had walked towards the bus before stabbing the children.
 Authorities told reporters the man attacked people randomly as they lined up to enter the bus.

 The Kawasaki Fire Department reported that sixteen elementary school students from Caritas Elementary School, a private Catholic school, and three adults were injured in the attack, separately from the suspect.